Can you drive with a cracked windscreen?

 The Highway Code, as mentioned above, states that all glass within your vehicle should be in good condition.
 However, the Highway Code is not itself a legal document, so can you be fined or charged for having a cracked windscreen?

 However, this is where the rules can become a bit confusing.
-If your vehicle has a small chip or crack and goes for its annual MOT and passes, then the chip is legal and safe to drive with.
+If your vehicle has a crack and goes for its annual MOT and passes, then the crack is legal and safe to drive with.

-The MOT test has certain regulations of its own when it comes to cracks and chips.
+The MOT test has certain regulations of its own when it comes to cracks.
 If the damage is bigger than 40mm in size anywhere on the windscreen, the car will fail its MOT and the crack would need to be repaired before you take it for a re-test.
 However, you should imagine that your windscreen is cut into two zones - Zone A (in front of the driver) and Zone B (in front of the passenger).
-Any crack or chip that falls within Zone A, even if it’s only 10mm in size, could result in an MOT failure.
+Any crack that falls within Zone A, even if it’s only 10mm in size, could result in an MOT failure.

-This means that you may be able to drive a vehicle that has a small chip or crack in the top left corner if it passed its MOT test, as this will not obstruct the driver’s view.
+This means that you may be able to drive a vehicle that has a small crack in the top left corner if it passed its MOT test, as this will not obstruct the driver’s view.
 But cracks can get worse over time and it shouldn’t be left for too long.
-Try to get the chip fixed as soon as possible and only drive the car for emergencies until the repair has been completed.
-It’s worth noting that a cracked windscreen isn’t generally covered on your car insurance.
+Try to get the crack fixed as soon as possible and only drive the car for emergencies until the repair has been completed.
+Not all insurers cover windscreens as standard, so check your policy.
+Age Co Car Insurance, provided by LV=, covers all glass in your car as standard when you take out Comprehensive cover, and repairs and replacements won't affect your NCD.

 Driving with a damaged windscreen isn’t worth the risk, so don’t delay getting it repaired.
 Should the cracked windscreen be the cause of a car accident, you may be charged with driving without due care and attention.

 A cracked windscreen should be replaced altogether.
-This is because even a small chip or crack can quickly deteriorate into a large one, which could be dangerous.
+This is because even a small crack can quickly deteriorate into a large one, which could be dangerous.
 Windscreens generally help to strengthen your vehicle and this is why it’s so important that they’re kept in good condition.
-A windscreen with a crack or chip, no matter how small, could weaken the overall structure of the vehicle.
+A windscreen with a crack, no matter how small, could weaken the overall structure of the vehicle.

 If you’re worried about the crack getting worse, is there anything you can do to prevent it?